 You can also create custom holidays, such as if your properties are in a country we don't yet have a list for.

-Don't overlook the settings at the top of the page, which control what days OwnerRez assigns holiday rates.
-Obviously the holiday itself gets holiday rates, but you can also assign the rates for the day before and after, and include the entire weekend if the holiday is in or adjacent to a weekend.
+Don't overlook the settings at the top of the page, which control what days OwnerRez considers as holidays.
+Holidays can trigger different min nights or holiday surcharges.
+You can set holidays as just the day of or add observance periods before and after, and include the entire weekend if the holiday is in or adjacent to a weekend.

 The holidays and extra days assigned on this page, will be used to determine when your Holiday Minimum Stay length applies.
-This setting is found in your Seasons.
+This setting is found in the Rules section of each property.

 Not all holidays have the same demand, so it doesn't usually make sense to have a single "holiday rate" that applies.
 The best way to maximize the potential of your holidays, is to create a Season for each holiday (or several in a row) with its own rate that overrides the default rate.
 This can be done using Seasons and Seasonal Rates, similar to how you'd configure the rate for any other season or time period.
 More information about how this works is found in our Rate Engine Bible.